constantine-anastasakis/project-proposal/project_proposal/Planning.md

-# Project Planning
+# Planning

 ## Problem Statement

 ### Primary User

-The operator of an ecommerce marketplace (for ex: Etsy) that wants to locate new sellers to participate by scraping information from relevant sites (for ex: Yelp).
+The operator of a platform that allows consumers to order food for delivery from local restaurants (for example: Seamless or UberEats) that wants to locate new restaurants to participate by scraping information from relevant sites (for ex: Yelp).

 ### User Needs Statement

-As the operator of a marketplace, I need to acquire new sellers who can offer products that there is high demand for.
+As the operator of an online food ordering platform, I need to acquire new restaurants in New York who can offer menu items that there is high demand for.

 ### To-be Process Description